IsaiahCasarez/BaseRN_GoogleCAHSI/README.md

 Initial working impmlementatiin for the RegioNinja project:

-Parser is almost working needs for edge case testing and code formatting
+Parser is almost working for validation of queries need a class and implementation to pass the proper info into planner